Grand Duchy of Finland: Government and politics

 Alexander I did not want the Grand Duchy to be a constitutional monarchy but the governmental institutions born during the Swedish rule offered him a more efficient form of government than the absolute monarchy in Russia.
 This evolved into a high level of autonomy by the end of the 19th century.

-There were a total of twenty Governors-General from the Finnish War until independence:
+There were twenty Governors-General from the Finnish War until independence: